bszymanski17/nlp_project/README.md

 ### 3. Configuration
-Open config.yaml to adjust your settings before starting the training.
+Open config.yaml to adjust your settings and paths before starting the training.

 ### 4. Training
 Run the training script.
 The system will automatically log metrics and save the best model.
 Once finished, copy the run_id displayed in the console.